musketeers-br/vault-link/README.md

 It is a wrapper to access secrets stored into key vaults.
 Here we are using [Hashicorp Vault Community](https://www.vaultproject.io/) as a key vault.

-This project was inspired in [this idea from InterSystems Ideas portal](https://ideas.intersystems.com/ideas/DP-I-179).
+This project was inspired on [this idea from InterSystems Ideas portal](https://ideas.intersystems.com/ideas/DP-I-179).

 ## Features

 * Wrapper to access secrets stored into key vaults
-* It is a wrapper to access secrets stored into key vaults
+* You can create and access secrets managed by Hashicorp Vault into InterSystems IRIS.

 ## Installation on your IRIS instance